 Skip to content

-How Much Does It Cost to Run Coffee Maker?
+How Much Does It Cost to Run a Coffee Maker?

 Brewing uses a brief burst of power; the hidden cost is a warming plate left on for hours after the pot is done.
 At the US-average rate of 16.5¢/kWh, running a coffee maker costs about $1.35/month ($16.24/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.